HebiRobotics/hebi_ros2_examples/README.md

 - */home [std_srvs/srv/Trigger]*: Sends the arm to its predefined home position.
 - */stop [std_srvs/srv/Trigger]*: Stops the arm's motion.
 Note: This service cannot interrupt ongoing action execution; use action cancellation to stop an active action.
 - */gripper [std_srvs/srv/SetBool]*: Controls the gripper (if available).
 Set to `true` to close the gripper, or `false` to open it.
+- */toggle_plugin [hebi_msgs/srv/SetPluginEnabled]*: Enables or disables a specific plugin by name.
+Specify the `plugin_name` and `enabled` flag to control individual plugins at runtime.

 **Parameters**
 - *config_package*: The ROS package that contains the configuration file.